farcasterxyz/docs/docs/developers/frames/v2/getting-started.md

 We've build a simple v2 frame by:

 1. Setting up a NextJS web app
-2. Importing the Frames SDK and calling `sdk.actions.ready()`
+2. Importing @farcaster/frame-sdk and @farcaster/frame-react
-3. Reading the user context from `sdk.context`
+3. Reading the user context from `useFrame()`
 4. Invoking actions using `sdk.actions`
 5. Connecting to the user's wallet using Wagmi and `sdk.wallet.ethProvider`